-www.aqa.org.uk/subjects/sociology/as-and-a-level/sociology-7191-7192
+www.aqa.org.uk/subjects/sociology/as-and-a-level/sociology-7191-7192 highly desirable.

 Entry Requirements: 5 grade 4 at GCSE level.
-Grade 5 or above in English would be highly desirable.
+Grade 5 or above in English would be socialisation, culture and identity social differentiation, power and stratification.